nylssoft/MynaJukeBox/README.md

 ![Empty playlist screenshot](mynajukebox_emptyplaylist.png)

-* The button part shows 10 covers with the cover of the selected album in the middle.
+* The bottom part shows 10 covers with the cover of the selected album in the middle.
 You can click on a cover to move forward or backward in the album list.

 ![Covers](mynajukebox_covers.png)